0382/WignerSymbol/README.md

 ### Thread safety

 The `wigner_init` function is **not** thread safe.
 So you shuld not call `winger_init` function dymanically in a multi-threading program.
 The correct way to use this package is find the maximum angular momentum quantum number in you system, and call `wigner_init` at the beginning of the code, and then don't call it any more.

+## Reference

+1. T. Engeland and M. Hjorth-Jensen, the Oslo-FCI code. https://github.com/ManyBodyPhysics/CENS.
+2. A. N. Moskalev D. A. Varshalovich and V. K. Khersonskii, *Quantum theory of angular momentum*.